What is CJI?

 Document redaction is particularly important when sharing information with parties who don’t have proper clearance, such as during legal proceedings or public records requests.

 By adhering to the principle of least privilege, redaction helps restrict access to only the information necessary for an individual’s role or task.
-It aligns with CJIS requirements for access control and protects organizations from risks associated with data breaches.
+Redaction aligns with CJIS requirements for access control and protects organizations from risks associated with data breaches.
 Redaction also supports compliance with legal and privacy obligations, such as shielding juvenile records or withholding details about ongoing investigations.

 When working with criminal justice information, you will often have to handle large volumes of documents with countless data points, many of which contain sensitive information.
 So to achieve CJIS compliance, you need precision and efficiency.
 However, manual redaction methods, like simple PDF editors, often fall short as they are too time-consuming and leave sensitive data exposed.
 For instance, cybercriminals can easily bypass black markers and access metadata.